17 Nov 2023, 13:00

 Key background

-• Poland was responsible for about 12% of total EU GHG emissions in 2021.
-Carbon emissions have fallen over 30% since peaking in the 1980s.
-Most of the reductions took place in the 1990s along with the fall of communism and a shift away from an industrial, planned economy.
-Emissions levels have not changed significantly since 2001.
-Poland's current greenhouse gas emission reduction target in the EU for 2030 (for domestic transport, buildings, agriculture, small industry and waste) is 17,7 % compared to 2005.
-It's far less than countries like Germany or Denmark (50%), but Poland's total emission in 2021 were actually slightly higher compared to 2005.
+• Poland was responsible for about 11 percent of the EU’s total GHG emissions in 2022.
+Carbon emissions have fallen over 30 percent since peaking in the 1980s.
+Most of the reductions occurred in the 1990s during the fall of communism and the shift from an industrial planned economy.
+Emission levels have not changed significantly since 2001.
+Poland's current greenhouse gas emission reduction target in the EU for 2030 (for domestic transport, buildings, agriculture, small industry and waste) is 17.7 percent compared to 2005.
+It is far less than in countries like Germany or Denmark (50%), but Poland's total emissions in 2022 were just two percent below 2005 levels.

-• With electricity generation strongly reliant on coal, Poland’s power sector has the highest carbon intensity of any in the European Union, making the coal phase-out a key challenge.
-Poland’s energy sector is dominated by big, state-owned or partially state-owned companies, like oil corporation Orlen or Polska Grupa Energetyczna (PGE), an energy company which owns coal plants and mines.
+• In the past years, Poland saw a significant drop in the share of coal in its electricity mix, from 70 percent in 2022 to about 57 percent in 2024.
+In the same year, the country increased its share of electricity generated from renewables by 2.3 points, to 29.6 percent.
+But even with the rise in renewables, coal remains the main source of electricity.
+Poland’s power sector has the highest carbon intensity in the European Union, making the coal phase-out a key challenge.
+Moreover, Poland is the only country in the EU that does not have an official date for ending coal power use.
+The country’s energy sector is dominated by big, state-owned or partially state-owned companies, like the oil corporation Orlen or Polska Grupa Energetyczna (PGE), an energy company that owns coal plants and mines.

 Graph shows Poland's greenhouse gas emissions by sector from 1990-2021.
 Graph: CLEW.